 • Produced by Jack Binder

+A big budget movie versus a low budget film is a choice filmmakers undertake in setting forth creating a production.
 Sometimes you go back to your roots and venture into low budget filmmaking as an A-List producer.
-Having just done that I share some facts that emerge as key differences between big film budget and low budget filmmaking.
+Having just done that I share some facts that emerge as key differences.

 Time

 The biggest difference is time of course.
 Time is money and crew time is even more money.
-What a large film budget allows the filmmaker is the time to prep and shoot.
+What a large movie budget allows for the filmmaker is the time to prep and shoot.

 Prep Time